 -Start with the caramel.
 Pour 1/4 cup Water into a medium saucepan.
 Slowly pour 2/3 cup Sugar into the center of the saucepan, making sure to not get any sugar on the sides of the pan.
 Using a spatula, gradually stir the sugar just enough to moisten all the sugar.

 -Bring to a boil over medium heat.
+If your stove has hot spots like mine, you might need to move your pan around on the stove to make sure it browns evenly.
 Once it starts boiling cook without stirring until the mixture becomes a straw color.
 This can take anywhere from 7 to 13 minutes.
 At about the midpoint it’s going to look like it’s not working and that the sugar is just getting crusty.
 It’s ok.
 It will start to melt and turn brown.
 The following pictures show you the different stages of the caramel.

 -Once it gets to the straw color stage, gently start to swirl the pan over the heat until it becomes more of an amber color.
 As soon at it reaches that amber color, remove from heat and add the 2 Tbl of Water while you swirl the pan.
 This will make the caramel start to bubble and the water will start to incorporate into the caramel.